Cancer of the parathyroid gland is rare. Benign (non-cancerous) tumours of the parathyroid gland are more common.

 Staging describes if the cancer has spread from where it first started to other parts of the body.

-- Localised parathyroid cancer is in a parathyroid gland and may have spread to nearby tissues such as the thyroid, gullet (oesophagus), the nerve for the voicebox (laryngeal nerve), or nearby muscle.
+Localised parathyroid cancer is in a parathyroid gland and may have spread to nearby tissues such as the:

-- Metastatic parathyroid cancer is also called secondary or advanced cancer.
-It means it has spread to other parts of the body, such as the lymph nodes, lungs, liver or bones.
+This is also called secondary or advanced cancer.
+It means the cancer has spread to other parts of the body, such as the:

-The treatment you have will depend on the stage of the cancer and your general health.
+The treatment you have depends on the stage of the cancer and your general health.
+Your team will discuss your treatment options with you.

 We have more information about surgery for parathyroid cancer.